-There’s also an extended timeframe for some people who pull money out of an IRA to buy their first home.
-Under tax law, those withdrawals are taxable but are excused from the 10% penalty before age 59½.
-If you make a withdrawal and the money isn’t used for the home purchase because of delay or cancellation, you have 120 days to put it back in.
+As a first-time homebuyer, you can avoid the usual penalty for IRA withdrawals before age 59½.
+And you get extra time to undo a withdrawal as well: If the money isn’t used for the home purchase because of delay or cancellation, you have 120 days to put it back in.

-Your do-over option is a lot more limited, however, if you are older than 70½.
-At that stage, you must take required minimum distributions (RMDs) from traditional IRAs each year.
-The first dollars you pull out are counted toward your RMD, and RMDs are not allowed to be redeposited.
+This one is tricky.
+Once you reach the age for required minimum distributions (RMDs) from traditional IRAs, the first dollars you pull out each year are counted as that.
+And RMDs are not allowed to be redeposited.

 So if your RMD for this year is $20,000, and you withdrew that amount, you can’t change your mind to do a $20,000 charitable transfer.
 However, if you pull out $30,000, you could change course on the $10,000 above your RMD.

 SPONSORED FINANCIAL CONTENT